 Take any prescribed or over-the-counter pain medications exactly as prescribed.

-Keep your follow-up appointments so your progress can be tracked as you get better.
+Maintain your follow-up appointments in order to monitor your progress as you recover.
 The success of the Pinhole Surgical Technique relies on careful attention to the aftercare instructions given to the patient.

 Long-term benefits of the Pinhole Surgical Technique